jakob-bagterp/timer-for-python/docs/user-guide/decimals.md

 Elapsed time: 0.12345 seconds
 ```

+### How to Bypass General Configuration and Set Decimals in Thread
 Or set the decimals when starting a new thread, which will also override the general decimals defined when initiating the Timer:

 ```python linenums="1" hl_lines="3 4"